 - (I) Accessible walking/jogging path, equivalent to the perimeter of the Development or a length that reasonably achieves the same result, separate from a sidewalk and in addition to required accessible routes to Units or other amenities (1 point); - (II) Furnished fitness center.
-Equipped with a variety of fitness equipment that includes at least one of the following for every 40 Units: stationary bicycle, elliptical trainer, treadmill, rowing machine, universal gym, multi-functional weight bench, stair-climber, dumbbell set, or other similar equipment.
+Equipped with a variety of fitness equipment that (includes at least one of the following: the following for every 40 Units).
+Choose from the following: stationary bicycle, elliptical trainer, treadmill, rowing machine, universal gym, multi-functional weight bench, stair-climber, dumbbell set, or other similar equipment.
 Equipment shall be commercial use grade or quality.
 Fitness center must be located indoors or be a designated room with climate control and allow for after-hours access.
+(1 point);

-(1 point); - (III) Furnished fitness center.
-Equipped with a variety of fitness equipment that includes at least one of the following for every 20 Units: stationary bicycle, elliptical trainer, treadmill, rowing machine, universal gym, multi-functional weight bench, stair-climber, dumbbell set, or other similar equipment.
+- (III) Furnished fitness center.
+Equipped with a variety of fitness equipment that (includes at least one of the following: for every 20 Units).
+Choose from the following: stationary bicycle, elliptical trainer, treadmill, rowing machine, universal gym, multi-functional weight bench, stair-climber, dumbbell set, or other similar equipment.
 Equipment shall be commercial use grade or quality.
 Fitness center must be located indoors or be a designated room with climate control and allow for after-hours access.
 (2 points); - IV) One Children's Playscape Equipped for 5 to 12 year olds, or one Tot Lot (2 points).
 Must be covered with a shade canopy or awning, intended to keep equipment cool, provide shade and ultraviolet protection.
-Can only select this item if clause (V) of this subparagraph is not selected; or

-- (V) Two Children's Playscapes Equipped for 5 to 12 year olds, two Tot Lots, or one of each (4 points).
+Can only select this item if clause (V) of this subparagraph is not selected; or - (V) Two Children's Playscapes Equipped for 5 to 12 year olds, two Tot Lots, or one of each (4 points).
 Must be covered with a shade canopy or awning, intended to keep equipment cool, provide shade and ultraviolet protection.
-Can only select this item if clause (IV) of this subparagraph is not selected; - (VI) Horseshoe pit; putting green; shuffleboard court; pool table; or ping pong table in a dedicated location accessible to all residents to play such games (1 point); - (VII) Swimming pool (3 points); - (VIII) Splash pad/water feature play area (1 point); - (IX) Sport Court (Tennis, Basketball or Volleyball) (2 points);
+Can only select this item if clause (IV) of this subparagraph is not selected; - (VI) Horseshoe pit; putting green; shuffleboard court; pool table; or ping pong table in a dedicated location accessible to all residents to play such games (1 point); - (VII) Swimming pool (3 points); - (VIII) Splash pad/water feature play area (1 point); - (IX) Sport Courtor field (including, but not limited to, Tennis, Basketball, or Volleyball, Soccer or Baseball Field) (2 points);